 Building a brand that can thrive in the current market is extremely different from building a brand 40 years ago.
 Working heavily on how you portray your brand to world simply won’t cut it.
 Now, it’s a two-way street.
-It involves keeping in touch with customer perception both on the streets and online, but most importantly, taking care of your business culture internally.
+It involves keeping in touch with customer perception both on the streets and online, but most importantly, the taking care of your business culture internally.
 Why?
-Because your culture affects every single decision you make, it attracts and retains both employees and customers, and gives true meaning to your business.
+Because your culture affects every single decision you make, it attracts and retains both employees and customers.
+Give meaning to your business.

 How Culture Affects Your Brand

 The brand and culture of a company reflect each other in an interconnected system.
 While a brand can be defined as the outward manifestation of a company’s DNA, the culture is where your brand is born.The culture goes further to actually determine whether a brand is perceived well by both employees and customers.
 Your culture influences management decisions and all business functions ranging from production, advertising to accounting.